hvdwolf/Joying-RootAssistant/README.md

 go to the [Releases](https://github.com/hvdwolf/Joying-RootAssistant/releases/) page.

 -----
-This repo contains a rooting script and an apk to simplify adding/removing/modifying apks on your Intel Joying unit.
+This repo contains the Thunkable source file, the releases and the io webpages.